Hamzanurie/Datascience/README.md

 # Data analyst Responsibilities
 Depending on their level of expertise, data analysts may:

-> Work with IT teams, management and/or data scientists to determine organizational goals
+- Work with IT teams, management and/or data scientists to determine organizational goals.
-> Mine data from primary and secondary sources
+- Mine data from primary and secondary sources.
-> Clean and prune data to discard irrelevant information
+- Clean and prune data to discard irrelevant information.
-> Analyze and interpret results using standard statistical tools and techniques
+- Analyze and interpret results using standard statistical tools and techniques.
-> Pinpoint trends, correlations and patterns in complicated data sets
+- Pinpoint trends, correlations and patterns in complicated data sets.
-> Identify new opportunities for process improvement
+- Identify new opportunities for process improvement.
-> Provide concise data reports and clear data visualizations for management
+- Provide concise data reports and clear data visualizations for management.
-> Design, create and maintain relational databases and data systems Triage code problems and data-related issues
+- Design, create and maintain relational databases and data systems Triage code problems and data-related issues.